Loading

 Ada County, Idaho · 2024–2025

-A large-scale solar and battery storage project is proposed on approximately 2,400 acres of irrigated farmland near Melba, Idaho — in the agricultural heart of Ada County.
-The land is USDA-classified prime irrigated farmland, the highest protection classification in the federal agricultural land inventory.
+A large-scale solar and battery storage developer options approximately 2,400 acres of irrigated farmland near Melba, Idaho in the agricultural heart of Ada County's western fringe.
+The land is USDA-classified prime irrigated farmland — the highest protection classification in the federal agricultural land inventory.
+No public filings yet.

 July 2024